Here are the answers to some of our most Frequently Asked Questions:

-With regards to paying the outstanding balance, each individual can pay any amount, any time they choose, up to 6 weeks before your arrival date.
+With regards to paying the outstanding balance, each individual can also Make a Part Payment any time they choose, up to 6 weeks before your arrival date, when the full balance is due.
 Simply give each member of your group access to your online space.

 Q – What cards do you accept?

 A – We accept Visa and Mastercard.
 Unfortunately we are unable to accept American Express.

 Q – Do you add any credit/debit card charges?

 A – No, we do not charge for using a credit or debit card online or over the phone.

 Q – Do you have an early bird discount?

 A – Yes, we offer a discount of £20 per person for early bookings made by the end of August.
 More details can be found here >>>